defenseunicorns/uds-core/src/keycloak/chart/README.md

 When `devMode: true` is set, the chart will deploy a single Keycloak Pod with an in-memory database and scaling turned off.
 Devmode also leverages PVCs by default for `data` and `themes`.

+Dev Mode enables debug logging for Keycloak.
+To configure debug logging outside of Dev Mode, set `debug: true` in your values.

 ### Autoscaling

 The example autoscaling configuration in the values file scales from three up to a maximum of ten Pods using CPU utilization as the metric.
 Scaling up is done as quickly as required but scaling down is done at a maximum rate of one Pod per five minutes.